-Gary Tanchak, DC is a Chiropractor that takes a comprehensive approach to spinal and extremity injuries.
-He takes the entire body’s biomechanics as well as lifestyle into account when addressing injury, in order to help rid the patient of their pain and keep it from coming back in the future.
-Dr. Tanchak addresses patient’s injuries through a combination of passive modalities, such as spinal and extremity manipulations, Active Release Technique, and non-surgical spinal decompression.
+Gary Tanchak, DC, is a Chiropractor who takes a comprehensive approach to spinal and extremity injuries.
+He takes the entire body’s biomechanics and lifestyle into account when addressing injury to help rid the patient of their pain and keep it from returning in the future.
+Dr. Tanchak addresses the patient’s injuries through a combination of passive modalities, such as spinal and extremity manipulations, Active Release Technique, and non-surgical spinal decompression.

 In this Hypervolt Go 2 review, we will take a look at Hypervolt’s smallest massage gun and what it has to offer.